 Scheme of n-doped GaAs staircase sample

-SMM cross section scan of n-doped GaAs staircase sample.
+NFSMM cross section scan of n-doped GaAs staircase sample.
 Topography on the left, phase of S11 on the right.

 Development of Impedance Standards for NFSMM

-In a contrast to the currently available calibration kits, which only include capacitive standards, METAS provides a complete set of standards, including inductive and resistive circuits.
+In contrast to the currently available calibration kits, which only include capacitive standards, METAS provides a complete set of standards, including capacitive, inductive and resistive circuits.
 With resistance and inductance between 0-960 Ohm and 0-1.15nH, respectively, and capacitive devices in the fF range.

 If you are interested in these special calibration kits or would like to have your own customized ones, please write to us at email@example.com with a subject: "Calibration standards for NFSMM".
 We are also providing consulting services on calibration standards design and fabrication.

-Development of Next-Generation NFSMM
+Development of coaxial probe for NFSMM

 If you have plans to build your own NFSMM system, do not hesitate to contact us at firstname.lastname@example.org with a subject: "Development of NFSMM".
-A NFSMM matching your requirements can be designed, assembled, tested and installed for you.
+An NFSMM matching your requirements can be designed, assembled, tested and installed for you.
 Consulting services are also available.